 (3) 74% including Portfolio Management pursuant to Articles 8 and 9 of the SFDR 2019/2088.

-(4) Eurizon perimeter - Funds pursuant to Articles 8 and 9 SFDR 2019/2088.
+- Funds pursuant to Articles 8 and 9 SFDR 2019/2088

-Gs 2023 actions Objectives DECENT WORK AND ECONOMIC GROWTH Employment protection (see page 190) Under the agreements signed, in order to guarantee generational change without social impacts, together with new professional reallocation possibilities, around 9,200 employees left on an exclusively voluntary basis due to retirement or through access to the sector Solidarity Fund, which will be implemented within the Group by 31 March 2025.
+Employment protection (see page 190)

+- Under the agreements signed, in order to guarantee generational change without social impacts, together with new professional reallocation possibilities, around 9,200 employees left on an exclusively voluntary basis due to retirement or through access to the sector Solidarity Fund, which will be implemented within the Group by 31 March 2025.
 Around 2,250 professionals were hired in 2023.
-The Group's employment policies also include the recruitment of new staff under a mixed contract (over 980 people employed at the end of 2023).
-In line with the Group strategy, the reallocation and upskilling of resources focused on priority initiatives with high added value for the Bank.
+The Group's employment - Around 2,250 professionals were hired in 2023.
+The Group's employment policies also include the recruitment of new staff under a mixed contract (over 980 people employed at the end of 2023). - In line with the Group strategy, the reallocation and upskilling of resources focused on priority initiatives with high added value for the Bank.
 In detail, in 2023 these activities involved ~2,000 people and were mainly connected with the Plan's priority initiatives.
-Assessment and incentive systems (see page 200) Performance Share Plan (PSP): long-term share-based incentive plan for Management aimed at supporting the objectives of the 2022-2025 Business Plan and shaping performances in terms of sustainability.
-More specifically, with regard to the latter, a composite ESG KPI was introduced which acts as a de-multiplier by reducing - depending on the level of achievement - the number of shares vested at maturity according to the achievement of the Business Plan's objectives.
-LECOIP 3.0: long-term incentive plan based on Certificates having

-- LECOIP 3.0: long-term incentive plan based on Certificates having Intesa Sanpaolo shares as underlying and aimed at all Professionals in Italy, to which 45,629 people have signed up; in particular, with reference to ESG, a minimum return on the capital initially allocated is expected upon the achievement by the Group of the same composite ESG KPI contemplated in the Performance Share Plan (PSP). - Talent management and development (see page 204)
+Assessment and incentive systems (see page 200)

+- Performance Share Plan (PSP): long-term share-based incentive plan for Management aimed at supporting the objectives of the 2022-2025 Business Plan and shaping performances in terms of sustainability.
+More specifically, with regard to the latter, a composite ESG KPI was introduced which acts as a de-multiplier by reducing depending on the level of achievement the number of shares vested at maturity according to the achievement of the Business Plan's objectives. - LECOIP 3.0: long-term incentive plan based on Certificates having Intesa Sanpaolo shares as underlying and aimed at all Professionals in Italy, to which 45,629 people have signed up; in particular, with reference to ESG, a minimum return on the capital initially allocated is expected upon the achievement by the Group of the same composite ESG KPI contemplated in the Performance Share Plan (PSP).

+Talent management and development (see page 204)

-Over 240 talents have completed the development path of the International Talent Program with another ~240 resources currently involved - ~470 key people identified, particularly among Middle Management, for dedicated development and training initiatives.
+- Over 240 talents have completed the development path of the International Talent Program with another ~240 resources currently involved. - ~470 key people identified, particularly among Middle Management, for dedicated development and training initiatives.